 These decorative wreaths that have been donning the heads of fashionable brides, bridesmaids, and flower girls are currently all the rage, especially for Bohemian weddings.
 If you’re interested in sticking to the latest color trends and floral patterns for your upcoming celebration, here are a few options you may want to consider in your bridal flower crown.

 Complementing Your Hairstyle

-An important aspect of the floral crown is how it will compliment the hairstyle that you choose for the big day.
+An essential aspect of the floral crown is how it will complement the hairstyle that you choose for the big day.
 It is fun to play around with different ideas.
-Don’t forget to set up a trial appointment well before the wedding to see if you’re getting exactly what you had in mind.
+Don’t forget to set up a trial appointment well before the wedding to see if you’re getting what you had in mind.